danielbode/Safari-Fighter/README.md

 ### Use .jar with Local Java 8 Installation
 If you already have a Java runtime environment for Java 8 installed on your computer, you can simply download the executable .jar file and run it directly.

-Otherwise you can install a Java 8 runtime environment from any vendor that also includes JavaFX (e.g. Orcacle: https://www.oracle.com/de/java/technologies/javase/javase8-archive-downloads.html or Amazon: https://docs.aws.amazon.com/corretto/latest/corretto-8-ug/downloads-list.html) and then run it.
+Otherwise you can install a Java 8 runtime environment from any vendor that also includes JavaFX (e.g. Oracle: https://www.oracle.com/de/java/technologies/javase/javase8-archive-downloads.html or Amazon: https://docs.aws.amazon.com/corretto/latest/corretto-8-ug/downloads-list.html) and then run it.

 If you are using Windows, you can alternatively use the bundled standalone version.
 It includes a Java 8 JRE, so you don't need to install anything yourself.